z1kman/valvet/README.md

 # Demo project

-You can see the application from the link: [Velvet-demo](https://velvet-demo.vercel.app/)
+* You can see the application from the link: [Velvet-demo](https://velvet-demo.vercel.app/)
+* You can see the storybook from the link: [Chromatic](https://63f3ad4f13412f50a82b7b96-lhzfgjbhqj.chromatic.com/)

 ## Stack
 * TypeScript